technicated/ts-enums/README.md

  | Case<'blue'>
 ```

-`Case` is generic over the case name, and takes it as its first argument.
+`Case` is generic over the case name, which is the first type argument you pass in.

-This is the type definition, now you need to create the actual, real value that holds all the cases.
-For this, you use the `makeEnum` helper function and assign its result to a `const` named the same way as the type (**_convention #2_**).
+This is the "type definition part" of the enum, now you need to create the actual, real value that holds the cases constructors.
+For this, you use the `makeEnum` helper function and assign its result to a `const` named the same way as the type (this is **_convention #2_**).

 ```typescript
 type Color =